 Now there was much grass in the place.

-People did not sit on rocks or sand to have their lunch but Jesus provided a comfortable place for them.
+People did not sit on rocks or sand to have their lunch; rather, Jesus provided a comfortable place for them.

 So the men [males] sat down, in number about five thousand.